 Lending Loop is a peer-to-peer lending platform that offers loans to small business owners in Canada.

-Peer-to-Peer lending (P2P) is revolutionizing the way people borrow, lend and invest money.
+Peer-to-Peer lending (P2P) is revolutionizing how people borrow, lend and invest money.

 Peer-to-peer lending platforms also offer individual investors alternative options for investing their money in addition to other popular investment assets like mutual funds, bonds, and stocks.

 The result of the efficiencies that these P2P marketplaces bring to the lending industry is that small businesses are able to borrow money at competitive interest rates and investors get an opportunity to potentially earn high returns and diversify their portfolios.

 While Lending Loop is the main P2P player in Canada, followed by goPeer which operates in the consumer loan category, the United States has several P2P platforms Lending Club, Prosper, Upstart, Funding Circle, Fundrise, and Peerform.

 What is Lending Loop?